tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Solution/Plot variables
 -----------------------

-The solution variables available for plotting and for interaction with other models are given in :ref:`Plotting variables<dd_solutions>` .
+The solution variables available for plotting and for interaction with other modules are given in :ref:`Plotting variables<dd_solutions>` .